stuartsierra/lazytest/README.txt

 REALLY ADVANCED

-Test Cases are both instances of the datatype TestCase.
-You can create instances of TestCase containing assertions:
+Test Cases and Test Suites are both instances of the datatype TestCase.
+You can create an instance of TestCase containing
+assertions:

     (TestCase [contexts...] [assertions...])

+Named assertions can be created with the defassert macroq (like defn);
-Assertions can be created with the macros defassert (like defn) or assertion (like fn):
+anonymous assertions can be created with the assertion macro (like fn):

     (defassert name [args...]  ... body ...)